hadidabomb2/MDE_Coursework/README.md

 * Import the xpect project in the application that opens.
 * Test and learn using the xpect project or create your own .awk files!
   * To run the tests: right-click on the main 'uk.ac.kcl.mde.awk.xpect' package located in the src folder of the 'uk.ac.kcl.mde.awk.xpect' project.
 Hover over 'Run As' and click on 'JUnit Test'.
+  * A test.awk file is already located in the 'uk.ac.kcl.mde.awk.xpect' project located in the src folder.
+This contains an example project that the user can interact with.